 Impacts would be considered permanent if habitat remains disturbed for more than one construction season or if habitat could not be recovered onsite.
-Work associated with the proposed Project would temporarily affect 0.86 acre of potentially suitable upland dispersal habitat, including conifer forest, hardwood forest, and riparian forest.
-Work associated with the proposed Project would permanently affect 0.33 acre of potentially suitable upland dispersal habitat and 66.4 square feet of potentially suitable aquatic non-breeding habitat, in the form of freshwater emergent wetlands and an intermittent drainage.
+Work associated with the Project would temporarily affect 0.86 acre of potentially suitable upland dispersal habitat, including conifer forest, hardwood forest, and riparian forest.
+Work associated with the Project would permanently affect 0.33 acre of potentially suitable upland dispersal habitat and 66.4 square feet of potentially suitable aquatic non-breeding habitat, in the form of freshwater emergent wetlands and an intermittent drainage.
 Permanent impacts are associated with construction of the soldier pile wall, the concrete barrier, shoulder widening, and installation of RSP.
 Temporary impacts are associated with slope grading and stabilization and drainage improvements.
 No impacts to potential breeding pools are anticipated.

-Implementation of PF-BIO-3 through PF-BIO-5, PF-BIO-12 and PF-BIO-14, in addition to AMM-BIO-2 through AMM-BIO-5, as summarized in Appendix B, would reduce, avoid, or minimize impacts to CRLF and its habitat.
+Implementation of PF-BIO-3 through PF-BIO-5, PF-BIO-12 and PF-BIO-14, in addition to AMM-BIO-2 through AMM-BIO-5, as summarized in Appendix C, would reduce, avoid, or minimize impacts to CRLF and its habitat.
 The impact would be less than significant.

 Northern Spotted Owl: The northern spotted owl (Strix occidentalis caurina) (NSO) exhibits high site fidelity, generally retaining the same breeding territories from year to year.
-Nests are usually found in old-growth coniferous trees (i.e., exceeding 200 years) with large diameters: greater than 30 inches diameter at breast height (dbh) (LaHaye 1988).
+Nests are usually found in old-growth coniferous trees (i.e., exceeding 200 years) with large diameters: greater than 30 inches diameter at breast height (LaHaye 1988).
 Douglas fir is the most common nesting tree species (Forsman et al. 1984, LaHaye and Gutierrez 1999).
 Courtship begins in February or March, eggs (1-4, average 2 eggs) are typically laid in late March or April, and the young leave the nest in late May or June but remain dependent on their parents for food until late August or September (Forsman et al. 1984).
 There are no CNDDB occurrences within 5 miles of the BSA, however, there is suitable conifer forest habitat present that could provide potential nesting, roosting and/or foraging habitat.

 The use of construction equipment in the Project footprint could impact nesting, roosting, or foraging birds within the NSO study area directly through vegetation clearing, grubbing, or ground disturbance.
 In addition, noise and visual disturbance could cause nesting birds to abandon active nests, ultimately resulting in unviable eggs or mortality of nestlings.
-Noise model results of construction activities indicate that noise levels of 82 A-weighted decibel (dBA) equivalent sound level (L{eq}) or more, corresponding to the USFWS tolerance threshold (USFWS 2020), would occur within 295 feet of construction during the loudest construction phases and within 145 feet during the quietest phase of construction.
+Noise model results of construction activities indicate that noise levels of 82 A-weighted decibel (dBA) equivalent sound level (Leq) or more, corresponding to the USFWS tolerance threshold (USFWS 2020), would occur within 295 feet of construction during the loudest construction phases and within 145 feet during the quietest phase of construction.

 Additionally, the USFWS has determined that the level of take for NSO may be reached if human activities occur within a line-of-sight distance of 330 feet or less from a nest.
-The habitat within the 330-foot contour north of the Project footprint is not suitable for NSO nesting; this area is occupied by the river channel and low willow thickets on the north bank.
-The area within the 330-foot contour south of the Project supports conifer forest and a patch of hardwood forest that is potential NSO nesting habitat/foraging habitat; this area is approximately 11 acres in size.
-Based on the data in the NSO Occurrence Database, there are no known nest sites or NSO activity centers in or near this area.
+The habitat within the 330-foot contour (which includes the 295-foot, 82 dBA noise tolerance threshold) north of the Project footprint is not suitable for NSO nesting; this area is occupied by the river channel and low willow thickets on the north bank.
+The area within the 330-foot contour (which includes the 295-foot, 82 dBA noise tolerance threshold) south of the Project footprint supports conifer forest and a patch of hardwood forest that is potential NSO nesting habitat/foraging habitat; this area is approximately 11 acres in size.
+However, based on the data in the NSO Occurrence Database, there are no known nest sites or NSO activity centers in or near this area and it is considered low quality nesting habitat due to its proximity to the roadway.